h4915577/java-senior-dev-refresher/DesignPatterns.md

 2. More often than not, you would be asked to come up with a use case where you have employed the design pattern.
 If you cant find it, you should try to put the relevant prompts in perplexity.ai or claud and come up with a credible answer.
 For many of the panelists, it comes as a red flag if you are not able to spot one or suggest one.

-3. Common Design Patterns - Strategy, Factory, Abstract Factory, Builder, Adapter, Proxy, Delegate
+3. Common Design Patterns - Strategy, Factory, Abstract Factory, Builder, Adapter, Proxy,Delegate